Alaya Furniturewala

-Aalia Furniturewala (born 28 November 1997), known by her stage name Alaya F, is an Indian actress who appears in Hindi films.
+Aalia Furniturewala (born 28 November 1997), known professionally as Alaya, is an American actress who appears in Indian Hindi-language films.
 Born into the Bedi family, she is the daughter of actress Pooja Bedi.
 She made her acting debut in 2020 with the comedy film Jawaani Jaaneman, for which she won the Filmfare Award for Best Female Debut.
-She has since starred in the thriller Freddy (2022).
+She has since starred in the thriller Freddy (2022) and the biopic Srikanth (2024).

 Early life and background

-Alaya F was born Aalia Furniturewala on 28 November 1997, in Mumbai, Maharashtra, India to actress Pooja Bedi and businessman Farhan Ebrahim Furniturewala.
-She is of Parsi and Gujarati Khoja Muslim descent on her father's side and Punjabi, Haryanvi, British and Bengali descent on her mother's side.
+Alaya F was born Aalia Furniturewala on 28 November 1997, in Los Angeles, United States to Indian parents, actress Pooja Bedi and businessman Farhan Ebrahim Furniturewala.
+Her mother was based in the United States with her family at the time of her birth.
+She is of Parsi and Gujarati descent on her father's side and Punjabi, Haryanvi, British and Bengali descent on her mother's side.
 She is the granddaughter of actor Kabir Bedi and classical dancer Protima Bedi.